 Graduation from Cañada College with the Associate in Arts or Associate in Science degree is based upon the completion of 60 units of lower division college work, including Athrough G listed below.
 Substitutions and waivers for degree requirements may be authorized by petition to the appropriate Division Dean.
 An application for the degree must be filed in the Admissions and Records Office during the last semester of attendance (refer to calendar for the college year for deadline).

-Refer to AA/AS Degree Requirements.
+Refer to AA/AS Degree Requirements worksheet in the Catalog.